davewatters/syncro-ireland/README.md

     -   This grabs the visitor's attention and appeals to their similar interests.
 It should encourage them to continue reading and engage with the site.
 The organiser wants to appeal to this demographic.
 <h2 align="center"><img src="docs/hero-only.png"></h2>

--   **Main Introduction Section** explains to the visitor wht the purpose of the site is and presents options for them to get involved and sign up for news and connect on social media.
+-   **Main Introduction Section** explains to the visitor what the purpose of the site is and presents options for them to get involved and sign up for news and connect on social media.
 There is also an image of a van tackling a water obstacle as part of a previous event.
     -   The visitor is informed of the site's intentions regarding organising an annual event.
 They see an image of a van in off-road action which gives them a sense of the type of exciting activites that take place at events.
 <h2 align="center"><img src="docs/main-intro.png"></h2>

 -   **Site Footer** contains links to Syncro Ireland social meadia platforms.
 The links open in a new browser tab.
 The footer is identical on each page of the site.
-    -   Visitors can easily contect with the event's social media platforms as it appears at the bottom of each page.
-When the user hovers teh mouse over the icon it changes to a bright yellow colour to highlight the choice.
+    -   Visitors can easily connect with the event's social media platforms as it appears at the bottom of each page.
+When the user hovers the mouse over the icon it changes to a bright yellow colour to highlight the choice.
 The owner makes it as easy as possible to gain followers on social media.
 <h2 align="center"><img src="docs/footer-wide.png"></h2>
 <h2 align="center"><img src="docs/footer-mobile.png"></h2>